dylanblokhuis/dartengine-binaries/README.md

 Prebuilt Dart VM engine shared libraries (JIT and AOT) for macOS, built from the [Dart SDK](https://github.com/dart-lang/sdk).

+Dart Engine is a way to easily embed Dart into your own app by using the DartEngine_* symbols.
+Although its currently hard to get the full dev tooling fully setup like hot reloading, I'd recommend to use https://github.com/fuzzybinary/dart_shared_library in development and use DartEngine in production for maximum performance.

 ## Downloads

 Go to [Releases](https://github.com/YOUR_ORG/dartengine-binaries/releases) and